part 6

 Our last important task to make this app functional is to define the custom

-template for PhoneDetailView
+template for PhoneDetailView.

 External Templates